boythisdoor/boythisdoor.github.io/index.md

 He was a nominee for the Best Student Paper Award at the 2021 IEEE RFIC Symposium.
 He was a recipient of the Broadcom Foundation Fellowship in 2018.
 He was the Gold Medal Winner of the Chinese Physics Olympiad and a Finalist of the National Physics Team in 2010.
-He serves as an TPC member at IEEE CICC Wireless Subcommittee.
+He serves as a TPC member at IEEE CICC Wireless Subcommittee.

 #### Contact Information